lanefu/clammy-ng/README.md

 ### environment setup

-There are better ways, but this way for now... `.gitignore` has been preconfigured to use namedspace ansible home `~/.clammy-ng-ansible/` and `venv` used in the example.
+There are better ways, but this way for now... `.gitignore` has been preconfigured to use a namedspace ansible home `~/.clammy-ng-ansible/` and `venv` used in the example.

 #### requirements